Ionically Gated Small Molecule OPV: Interfacial doping of Charge collector and Transport layer

-One of the outcomes of creating true p-i-n structures as opposed to intrinsic, undoped D-A structures (which are commonly and mistakenly called sometimes as p-n diodes), is the advantage of using thick transport layers with very low series resistances.
-So \ce{C60} layers of n-doped A(n) ETL as thick as 100 nm has been used, as opposed to usual thickness of intrinsic A(i) layer of 7-10 nm.
+One of the outcomes of creating true p-i-n organic structures with doped ETL and HTL layers \cite{meerheim2014highly, lussem2013doping, li2006acridine} as opposed to intrinsic, undoped D-A structures (which are commonly and mistakenly called sometimes as p-n diodes), is the advantage of using thick transport layers with very low series resistances namely due to doping of ETL and HTL.
+So \ce{C60} layers of n-doped A(n) ETL as thick as 100 nm\cite{siebert2014electroabsorption, meerheim2014highly} have been used, as opposed to usual thickness of intrinsic A(i) layer of 7-10 nm.
 Such thicker layers allow achieving more durable OPV structures without pin-holes.
 We do not discuss here the obvious advantages of p-i-n structures, such as ohmic contacts with electrodes (and non-sensitivity to work function of an electrode), better charge separation by built-in electric fields, and many others (well described, e.g., in reviews of Karl Leo team \cite{riede2008small}).

-Indeed, truly doped p-i-n geometry improves the separation of positive and negative charges by built-in potentials, and it also decreases series resistance, enhancing PCE.
-The most significant progress here is obtained by charge-transfer (CT) type doping the donor layers (e.g. of phthalocyanine by active acceptor molecules, such as \ce{F4-TCNQ} \cite{lussem2013doping}).
+Indeed, the truly doped p-i-n planar geometry of small molecule OPV improves the separation of positive and negative charges by built-in potentials, and it also decreases series resistance, enhancing PCE.
+The most significant progress here is obtained by charge-transfer (CT) type doping the donor layers (e.g. of phthalocyanine by strong acceptor molecules, such as \ce{F4-TCNQ} \cite{lussem2013doping}).
 Such CT-doping as opposed to substitutional doping (as P and B atoms substitution in Si crystal and other inorganic semiconductors) is usually achieved by intercalation of strong CT dopant between molecules of a host: so most recently and successfully obtained by co-evaporation of strong organic molecular donors (such as acrylic orange, or usual Li atoms) into \ce{C60} layers \cite{li2006acridine}).
-However, such CT doping is usually done in low molecular OPV systems using air sensitive dopants in a high vacuum process \cite{drechsel2004high, zakhidov1997strategies, yoshino1997novel}, which is very sophisticated and expensive, and cannot be used for liquid-based air processing of small molecule BHJs OPV cells, while the recent progress with PCE of $\sim$ 10\% is namely due to solution processing.
+However, such CT doping is usually done in low molecular OPV systems using air-sensitive dopants in a high vacuum process \cite{drechsel2004high, zakhidov1997strategies, yoshino1997novel}, which is very sophisticated and expensive, and cannot be used for liquid-based air processing of small molecule OPV cells, while the recent progress with PCE of $\sim$ 10\% is namely due to solution processing\cite{Zhou2016Enhancement,Kim2017Performance}.